Robert F. Burnham: Military career

 Aside from his flying career, Burnham assisted in the establishment of the Air University as deputy chief of staff, Air University secretary, and chief of the academic staff.
 In 1948, he entered the Air War College as a student.
 In 1952, Burnham entered the National War College and graduated in July 1953.
 From 1953 to 1957, he was assigned to various staff positions, including duty as an executive to the Under Secretary of the Air Force.
 By 1959, he was promoted to brigadier general for duty as the Air Provost Marshal.
 Then in June 1962, Burham was appointed director of special investigations, (The Inspector General.)

 Personal life

 Burnham was the son of Grover and Elizabeth (Stampfler) Burnham, and he had a brother, Burl C. Burnham.
 He married Doris Johnston Quig in 1967.
-Burnham died on January 16, 1969, at the age of 55 and is buried at Fort Sam Houston National Cemetery, San Antonio, TX.
+Burnham died on January 16, 1969, at the age of 55.